lachrist/aran/README.md

     * A raw string if it came from a static property access (e.g. `o.a`).
     * A wrapped value if it came from a computed member expression (e.g. `o["a"]`).

-* `exist`: triggered when scope lookup hits a `with` statement or the global object.
+* `exist`: only trap not inserted inside the target code ; triggered instead when scope lookup hits a `with` statement or the global object.
 The value returned by this trap should indicate whether the identifier exists in the environment-object.
 In the case of a `with` statement, a false value will make the lookup propagate to the enclosing scope.
 In the case of the global object, a false value will trigger a reference error.

 ### Precision concerning JavaScript semantic